elayden/MRIqual/README.md

-# NeuroViz
+# MRIqual
-A Matlab GUI for MRI Image Viewing and Manipulation
+A Matlab toolbox for examining the quality of structural (SNR) and functional (tSNR, SFNR) MRI brain scans